This oven-roasted pulled pork tastes like it was smoked for hours, but really was cooked in your oven! It's perfect with vinaigrette-dressed coleslaw.

 But the result is almost indescribably better.
 The pork ends up super juicy with a slightly spicy, smoky crust.

-And if you can't take all day to cook this pork when you know you're having people for a mid-day meal, just cook it in advance, shred it, and reheat later.
+And if you can't take all day to cook this pork when you know you're having people for a mid-day meal, just cook it in advance, shred it, and reheat it later.

 I serve the pork with the same coleslaw I've been serving for at least a decade.
 It's light and vinaigrette-based.
 No gloopy mayo-based dressing here.